etinkersq/s1ke-unblock3r/README.md

 1. If logged in, click the red 'Sign out' button in the taskbar
 2. Click 'Apps' on the lock screen
-3. Check if there is a button with the words 'Microsoft Online Password Reset' or anything to do with Microsoft and resetting.
+3. *=Check if there is a button with the words 'Microsoft Online Password Reset' or anything to do with Microsoft and resetting.
 4. If you have the Microsoft option, you are all set, if not, you're out of luck.

 # How to do it?